🗓️Patient No-Show/Late Cancellation Policy & Templates

 • Provider-Sourced Patients: Refunds are not managed by Berry Street.
 If you choose to refund, you will not be compensated.

-• No automatic waivers: Fees are not waived for rescheduling alone; patients must attend the new appointment and contact [email protected] to request a refund.
+• No automatic waivers: Fees are not waived for rescheduling alone; patients must attend the new appointment and contact [email protected]envelope to request a refund.

 • Provider Waivers: You may waive a fee, but you will not be paid for that appointment.
 Once waived, the fee cannot be reinstated if the patient does not reschedule.